Issues

 City finances

 The City has never implemented a serious belt-tightening over the past 40 years, whereas almost every other major organization in this country has.
-It's time.
+It's time it did.
 I think current City expenditures can be cut by as much as 15% and the funds reallocated to pay for subways, support facilities and services for people with mental health and addition conditions, City green transition costs, parks & recreation, reduced development fee revenue, and any other priority initiative.

 I cannot provide a thousand specifics here, but as a guideline; I would reduce expenditures that are more generous than those in the private sector; I would cancel initiatives that are nice-to-haves and not must-haves; I would stop various subsidy programs; I would invest in automation wherever possible; I would end activities that are not core municipal functions; operational efficiencies will be looked for and found; I would review the value versus cost of all services and activities; I would remove bidding restrictions that inflate the cost of services contracted to the City; and I would require that certain services charge full rates in order to ensure that revenues cover their costs.
-This will take a lot of time and focus during the the entire term as Mayor.
+This process will take a lot of my time and focus during my entire term as Mayor.

 I also believe that the City leaves a lot of revenue sources on the table.
 For example, I would lobby for a city capital gains tax of 5-10% on investment property sales, both commercial and residential.
 In addition, a number of City services are provided at below market rates or are operations that do not charge enough to cover their costs.
 Revenue rates can be increased accordingly.